Fox's Book of Martyrs

 months after the second torture, the prisoner being a

-a roller, placed at a distance behind him, pressed or bruised his stomach in
+at a distance behind him, pressed or bruised his stomach in proportion as the

-proportion as the ends of the chains were drawn tighter.
-They tortured him in
+ends of the chains were drawn tighter.
+They tortured

-this manner to such a degree, that his wrists, as well
+him in this manner to such a degree, that his wrists,

-as his shoulders, were quite dislocated.
-They were, however, soon set by the
+as well as his shoulders, were quite dislocated.
+They were, however, soon set

-surgeons; but the barbarians, not yet satisfied with this species of cruelty,
+by the surgeons; but the barbarians, not yet satisfied with this species of

-made him immediately undergo the like torture a second time, which he sustained
+cruelty, made him immediately undergo the like torture a second time, which he

 with equal constancy and resolution.
 After this, he was again